Historical Analysis — Neutral / Secular Framing

 Two Explanations, Neither Fully Satisfying

-From a secular position, the most coherent explanation is that Smith possessed an unusual convergence of traits — high charisma, exceptional narrative creativity, psychological resilience, and an ability to synthesize the Bible, revival culture, and frontier mythology into something that felt simultaneously ancient and new.
-Historians like Harold Bloom have called it a "religion-making imagination" operating at a level that defies easy categorization.
+From a secular position, one coherent explanation is that Smith possessed an unusual convergence of traits: charisma, narrative creativity, psychological resilience, and an ability to synthesize the Bible, revival culture, and frontier mythology into something that felt simultaneously ancient and new.
+Even on that reading, the scale of the output remains difficult to explain neatly.

 The problem with this explanation is the speed and volume.
 "Creative genius" is usually detectable in iterative drafts, false starts, influences.
 Smith's process left almost none of the usual traces.